nukturnal/huawei_3g_unlock/README.md

 # Huawei 3G Unlock

 A ruby implementation of Huawei 3G modem unlock/flash code generator.
-Tested on E1550 Models, I am positive it might work on other similar models.
 Comes also with a commandline tool(huawei3g) to quickly generate codes by specifying modems IMEI number.

 ## Installation